Sparse Signal Recovery via Generalized Entropy Functions Minimization: Introduction

-Compared to previously adapted entropy functions \cite{Entropy92,WaveletAnalysis94,UCSD97,ScaleBasis99}, our proposed Shannon entropy function $h_p(\vx)$ and R\'{e}nyi entropy function $h_{p,\alpha}(\vx)$ are more \emph{generalized}.
-They are defined with respect to the probability distribution in (\ref{eq:prob_construct}) where $p$ can choose any positive number.
-This gives us more freedom in constructing the proper entropy function for the sparse signal recovery task.
-As is evident from the experiments on both simulated and real data, a good choice of the $p$ value enables us to fully exploit the sparsity-promoting property of the entropy functions and to achieve better performances over the state-of-the-art $\|\vx\|_1$ and $\|\vx\|_p^p$ minimization approaches.
+Compared to previously adapted entropy functions \cite{Entropy92,WaveletAnalysis94,UCSD97,ScaleBasis99} where only $l_1$ and $l_2^2$ normalized $\vx$ were studied, the proposed Shannon entropy function $h_p(\vx)$ and R\'{e}nyi entropy function $h_{p,\alpha}(\vx)$ in (\ref{eq:shannon_entropy_function}, \ref{eq:renyi_entropy_function}) are more \emph{general}.
+They are defined with respect to the probability distribution in (\ref{eq:prob_construct}) where $p>0$ can be any positive number.
+This gives us more freedom in constructing the proper entropy functions for the sparse signal recovery task.
+As evident from the experiments on both simulated and real data, the ability to choose suitable $p$ values enables us to fully exploit the sparsity-promoting power of the generalized entropy functions and to achieve better performances over other state-of-the-art regularized approaches.

-Previous works \cite{UCSD97,ScaleBasis99} focus on the study of the Schur-concavity of the entropy functions with respect to $\vx$ where $p=1,2$, and believe that the Shannon entropy function produces truly sparse solutions only when $p=1$.
-Here we can show that it's the concavity or Schur-concavity with respect to the \emph{distribution} $\mathscr{P}(\cdot)$ that really matters in the sparsity promotion analysis.
-In fact, $\forall p>0$ and $1\neq\alpha>0$, we can prove that the local minimums of the proposed entropy functions only occur at the boundaries of the orthants in $\mathbb{R}^N$.
-Hence minimizing $h_p(\vx)$ or $h_{p,\alpha}(\vx)$ in said orthant $\mathbb{O}$ will lead us to the solutions on its boundaries, i.e. sparser solutions.
+Previous works \cite{UCSD97,ScaleBasis99} focused on the study of the Schur concavity of the generalized entropy functions with respect to $\vx$ where $p=1,\,2$.
+They believed that the Shannon entropy function produced truly sparse solutions only when $p=1$.
+Here we show that it's actually the (Schur) concavity with respect to the \emph{distribution} $\mathscr{P}(\cdot)$ that really matters.
 The Shannon entropy function with $p=1$ is not the only case where truly sparse solutions can be obtained.
+In fact, $\forall\, p>0$ and $0<\alpha\neq 1$, we can prove in section \ref{subsec:sparse_analysis} that the local minimums of the generalized entropy functions only occur at the boundaries of the orthants in $\mathbb{R}^N$.
+Hence minimizing $h_p(\vx)$ or $h_{p,\alpha}(\vx)$ in said orthant $\mathbb{O}$ will lead us to the solutions on its boundary, i.e. sparser solutions.

-Additionally, minimizing the proposed entropy functions promotes large-magnitude entries in the recovered signal and encourages the energy of $\hat{\vx}$ to be concentrated towards a few significant entries.
-Using the proximal approximation \cite{Martinet1970, Proximal13} of the data fidelity term and the first order approximations of the entropy functions, we can convert the nonconvex minimization problems into a series of classical reweighted $l_1$ problems, and solve them efficiently.
+Additionally, minimizing the generalized entropy functions adaptively promotes multiple high-energy coefficients while suppressing the rest low-energy coefficients.
+Combining the proximal approximation \cite{Martinet1970, Proximal13} of the data fidelity term and the first order approximations of the generalized entropy functions, we can recast the nonconvex entropy functions minimization problems into a series of simple reweighted $l_1$ problems, and solve them efficiently via the accelerated inexact proximal gradient method \cite{FISTA09,Beck2009FastGA,APG2015}.